 2008 Youth Substance Use Survey for Santa Cruz Reclaiming Futures Site.
 Ceres surveyed eight high schools to determine youth substance use in Santa Cruz County.

 2005 Health Assessment of Santa Cruz Latino Immigrants.
 Ceres, in partnership with Barrios Unidos, surveyed Latino immigrant families in central and north Santa Cruz County to determine the health needs of this population.

 2005 Survey of Girls At-Risk of Justice Involvement in Santa Cruz County.
 Ceres, in partnership with the Santa Cruz County Girls Task Force, surveyed over 200 boys and girls to assess the service needs of girls at-risk of justice involvement.

 2005 Survey of Youth Exiting the Santa Cruz County Detention Hall.
 Ceres surveyed youth exiting the Santa Cruz County juvenile hall on their health needs.
 This survey became a baseline measure for the Santa Cruz site of The California Endowment Healthy Returns Initiative.

 Ceres has a history of evaluating programs for youth who have been suspended or expelled from school as well as youth in the justice system.
 These evaluations sometimes focus on one program and sometimes focus on multi-site initiatives.
 The following projects represent examples of current and past evaluations:

-2017 Project Ahimsa.
-This current mixed-method evaluation focuses on how restorative justice circles for men who have experienced and caused sexual harm improve participant well-being.
-The evaluation includes surveys and interviews with participants.
+2018-2019 Ahimsa Collective.
+This evaluation uses participant surveys collected by program staff over time to measure how restorative justice circles for men who have experienced and caused sexual harm improve well-being.

 2010 Title II Evaluation.
 This evaluation was a mixed-method program evaluation of two Title II funded programs for girls in the justice system.
 This evaluation included youth surveys, interviews, and analysis of justice system data.